brudex/QuizeFactorMcp/README.md

 - Automatic format standardization (A/B/C/D to first/second/third/fourth)
 - Extract questions from PDF, DOC/DOCX, and EPUB files
 - Save extracted questions to a local database
+- Support for multiple LLM providers (Anthropic Claude and OpenAI GPT)

 ## Setup